-Are Teleconverters good for photography?
-This would be the question in the minds of many photographers, especially if you are an amateur in photography.
-Do we have to compromise on image quality for the extra reach offered by the teleconverter?
-I will try to clarify all your queries regarding teleconverters through this guide.
+Are teleconverters good for photography?
+This will be the question in the minds of many photographers, especially if you are an amateur.
+What are the pros and cons of using a teleconverter/ lens extender for photography?
+Who should use a teleconverter?
+I will try to clarify all such queries regarding teleconverters through this guide.

 What is a Teleconverter?

-A Teleconverter is a camera accessory that gets connected between the camera lens and body.
+A Teleconverter is a camera accessory that comes between the camera lens and the body.
 It helps to increase the focal length of your camera.

 Here, you are introducing additional glass elements along with electrical contacts to your camera.